Flexible Leadership: The Rise of the New CMO

 Historically, a CMO has been responsible for shaping an organisation's brand identity, crafting marketing strategies, and driving revenue growth.
 A recent article by McKinsey & Company advises that marketing departments responsibilities have expanded well beyond this remit.

-The need for specialised expertise can often outstrip available resources and budgets.
+The need for specialised expertise can often outstrip available resources, budgets and timing.
 Therefore the historical model of hiring a full-time Chief Marketing Officer (CMO) may not align with many company requirements.

 How can this gap in the market be addressed?